deepcloud-ati/deepcloud-ati/README.md

 I'm passionate about driving efficiency and scalability in software development through innovative DevOps practices ♾️

 -   ✔: Leveraging DevOps Experience, skilled in Docker, Kubernetes, Ansible, Terraform, Helm, Jenkins and other DevOps tools.

--   ✔: Published tech articles and POCs on Medium.

 -   ✔: Eager to contribute to an innovative environment